Bl00dvault/bl00ve.github.io/_posts/2018-5-1-First-Post.md

 In my first post I want to layout some of the ideas for this site as well as my current work/research projects.
 Here's where I'm at today:

+>DISCLAIMER - Not trying to be a Riot poser, just a big fan of this color scheme and this image was publically available
+>Night themes are just a better viewing experience

 ### Projects
 **vBA Nessus Enrichment Script** - script written in vBA to take multiple Nessus outputs (in CSV), coalesce and enrich the data